Wednesday, February 5, 2014

 “By partnering with our community agencies, we are able to collaborate on efforts to improve patient experiences and outcomes,” she says.
 “Georgetown Hospital System recognizes that patient care extends into the community and that the services we provide are not limited to an episode of illness but rather encompass preventive care, education, support and guidance.
 Our post-acute care partnerships benefit our community, acting as an extension of our services and providing additional access to care.”

 What else needs to be done?
 For starters, discharge practices for acute-care patients must be fine-tuned.
 Patients with chronic conditions must receive preventive care and be monitored.
 Hospital discharge should be coordinated with physician follow-up.

 The patients at highest risk should be assigned the highest priority.
 Hospitals always should take advantage of the programs available to ease the transition to home care.
 If patients do wind up readmitted, case managers and clinicians should confer to determine what could have prevented it.

 The broader solution is for hospitals to forge connections with all the key participants in the health-care system.
 Nobody can work alone anymore — or should.
 Communication, coordination and collaboration with primary-care physicians, nurses, social workers, therapists, nursing homes, assisted-living facilities and, of course, the community should be ongoing.

 The readmissions issue is all the more urgent in South Carolina, which ranked 46th in overall health in the country in 2012, down from 45th the year before.

 Ultimately, lowering readmissions benefits everyone — patients, providers and, yes, the federal government.
 It’s good for our economy and a big step in our effort to reduce the cost of health care.
 But more importantly, it’s good for our health.

-This column first appeared in The State newspaper in Columbia.
-Dr. Harmon lives in Pawleys Island.
-He is regional director for Amedisys Home Healthcare; contact him at email@example.com.
+Dr. Harmon is a resident of Pawleys Island.
+He is regional director for Amedisys Home Healthcare; contact him at firstname.lastname@example.org.